-CAP and ACAP Course Standards and Requirements
+CAP Course Standards and Requirements

-Each CAP and ACAP course must be at least 30 hours in duration and include as a minimum a midterm and final exam.
+Each CAP course must be at least 30 hours in duration and include as a minimum a midterm and final exam.
 Participants must attend at least 80 percent of the course and achieve a minimum score of 70 percent to be eligible for a passing grade.
 Grades may be either numeric or pass/fail.
 Your course sponsor will provide you with a letter notifying you of your grade.
 Participants are also required to complete an evaluation of the course at its conclusion.
 A complete list of required chapters for each text can be found in the Designation Exam Study Guide.

 The basic Financial Accounting course is a prerequisite of the Financial Statement Analysis course.
 In other words, the accounting course must be completed before the analysis course.